 4D PhaseCam Twyman-Green interferometers are the industry choice for measuring large concave spherical optics.
 PhaseCam systems can measure despite vibration and turbulence to accommodate long stand-off distances.
 High power allows PhaseCams to measure aspheres with a CGH (computer generated hologram) in the optical path.

 AccuFiz Fizeau interferometers can measure large concave and convex spherical optics, with a wide range of reference optics to match test parts.
 The high resolution system AccuFiz 6MP can measure steep slopes such as those on aspheric surfaces.
 When used with our very large aperture beam expanders the AccuFiz a collimated beam can measure flat optics up to 800mm in diameter.
 With a converging optic AccuFiz can measure large convex mirrors and optics as well.

 Both PhaseCam and AccuFiz can characterize non-traditional elements, such as testing aspheres and quantifying the modal response of deformable mirrors.

-The NanoCam Sq surface profiler measures the roughness of polished and supersmooth optics.
-Vibration-insensitive and compact, the NanoCam Sq can be mounted on a gantry or robot arm for measuring waviness and high frequency texture anywhere on large optics, wherever you want to sample the surface.
+The NanoCam HD surface profiler measures the roughness of polished and supersmooth optics.
+Vibration-insensitive and compact, the NanoCam HD can be mounted on a gantry or robot arm for measuring waviness and high frequency texture anywhere on large optics, wherever you want to sample the surface.

 Added Technical Resources